Angry Leno screams at Maupay as Arsenal goalkeeper appears to suffer serious injury at Brighton | Goal.com

 It is the second injury blow for Arsenal in as many matches after defender Pablo Mari suffered ankle ligament damage against Manchester City on Wednesday and was ruled out for the rest of the campaign.

-They were also without defender David Luiz on the south coast after the Brazilian was sent off conceding a penalty during a calamitous performance in Wednesday's 3-0 defeat at Etihad Stadium.
+They were also without defender David Luiz on the south coast after the Brazilian was sent off for conceding a penalty during a calamitous performance in the 3-0 defeat at the Etihad Stadium.

 With Sokratis, Calum Chambers, and Cedric Soares also sidelined, Mikel Arteta's side were already shorn of several defensive options for the trip to the Amex, with this latest blow merely adding to their already substantial defensive struggles.